 Relationship managers who understand Price don’t regret losing a deal by a ¼ point because they know it’s not just about the ¼ point, but rather the rate, the duration, the collateral, the full deal structure.

 When you think about it, the pirate bank has taken a dangerous market gamble, effectively saying, “You are overcharging your customer, and Pirate Bank can operate successfully with less interest income.”
 Are they really “better” than your bank and able to manifest a significant competitive advantage?
 In most cases the answer is no, and that makes the Pirate Bank market gamble a bluff.
 By blindly matching your terms while lowering the rate, Pirate Bank’s position is both dangerous and vulnerable!

 How dangerous?
 The FDIC Failed Bank List is littered with banks that had slightly to significantly lower net interest margins than their market peers, but lacked the operational rigor, recovery capability, funding source, etc. to support those rates.
 In the end, true pirate banks tend to fail, but often not before they’ve done damage to your bank.

 It’s not just your loan growth and RM morale that are negatively impacted.
-Pirate banks encourage customers to think about commercial loans as commoditized.
-If they weren’t a commodity, how could a bank swoop in and make such a bold matching offer?
+Pirate banks encourage customers to think about commercial loans as a commodity.
+Otherwise,, how could a bank swoop in and make such a bold matching offer?
 If they can blindly offer ¼ point less, surely there is no difference between banks, right?

 This is also where Pirate Bank’s position is vulnerable.
-They ONLY compete on Rate, with the implied accusation that we have not previously offered the best deal.
-Pirate Bank’s insinuation is that we were trying to slip something by the customer!
+They ONLY compete on Rate, with the implied accusation that you have not previously offered the best deal.
+Pirate Bank’s insinuation is that you were trying to slip something by the customer!

 In the face of this assault on the integrity of your brand simply waiting for the Pirate Bank to fail is not an option.